Covid-19 Business Support Information

 Please follow us on Facebook and Twitter for advice and information about support as it becomes available.

 Local Authority Discretionary Grant Fund

-The Council has been contacting local businesses believed to be eligible for the Government’s £10,000 Small Business Grant or up to £25,000 Retail, Hospitality and Leisure Grant.
+The Council has contacted local businesses believed to be eligible for the Government's £10,000 Small Business Grant or up to £25,000 Retail, Hospitality and Leisure Grant.